Counterfactual Editing for Search Result Explanation: Introduction

-The proposed method $\text{CFE}^2$\space additionally has following strengths: \begin{itemize}[leftmargin=*] \item \textbf{Plug and Play}: $\text{CFE}^2$ is designed for blackbox setting, i.e. it doesn't depend on specific choices of underlying retrieval model and can serve as plug-in component to existing ad hoc retrieval applications. \item \textbf{Min.
-Modification}: $\text{CFE}^2$ can provide counterfactuals that are of minimum modifications compared to original query $q$, satisfying the definition of counterfactual explainability. \item \textbf{Zero shot}: $\text{CFE}^2$ can use off-the-shelf transformer-based word prediction model which requires no additional training and can work effectively for queries from different corpus. \item \textbf{Scalability}: $\text{CFE}^2$ is computationally efficient, meeting the low-latency requirement of SeRE task. \end{itemize}
+The proposed \method~has additional strengths: (1) \method~works in a black-box/model-agnostic setting, and therefore does not depend on specific retrieval model choices.
+(2) \method~can provide counterfactuals that are of minimal modifications compared to the initial query $q$, meeting the definition of counterfactual explainability.
+(3) \method~uses off-the-shelf transformer-based word prediction model as backbone but is also easily extensible by finetuning on the target corpus with minimum extra computational effort.
+(4) \method~is lightweight, meeting the low-latency requirement of SeRE task.